mimersql/MimerPy/README.rst

 The source for the MimerPy manual is stored together with the source in the doc/ directory.
-We recommend reading it on the `Mimer documentation site`_.
+We recommend reading it on the Mimer Information Technology `documentation site`_.

-The `home page`_ for the project can be found on the Mimer developer site.
+The `home page`_ for the project can be found on the Mimer Information Technology developer site.

 .. _Python: http://www.python.org/